ETOSPHERES-Labs/etopay-sdk/docs/docs/SDK Modules/KYC Onboarding.md

 ### Onboarding users via ETOSPHERES Exchange

 Similar to Postident, in order to use the ETOSPHERES Exchange as a process for KYC on-boarding of users, customers are required to register their business account directly with the ETOSPHERES Exchange.
-Once registered, the customers are able to access credentials listed below in the table, one each for a testing and for a production environment.
+Once registered, the customers are able to access credentials listed below in the table, one each for a test and for a live environment.

 | Parameter | Description|
 |----|----|